lawrence615/mpesa/README.md

 #### Configuration and Assets
 `$ php artisan vendor:publish`

-Then run php artisan:migrate to create the tables in you database.
+Then run php artisan migrate to create the tables in you database.
 This will create two tables;

 1. mpesa_payment_logs table - logs everything received from Safaricom